biolab/orange3/doc/visual-programming/source/widgets/data/file.rst

 -  **Data**

-Attribute-valued data from the input file.
+Attribute-valued data from the input file

 Description
 -----------

-**File** widget :doc:`reads the input data file <../../loading-your-data/index>` (data table with data instances) and sends the data set to its output channel.
+The **File** widget :doc:`reads the input data file <../../loading-your-data/index>` (data table with data instances) and sends the data set to its output channel.
-History of the most recently opened files is maintained in the widget.
+The history of most recently opened files is maintained in the widget.
 The widget also includes a directory with sample data sets that come pre-installed with Orange.

-The widget reads data from Excel (**.xlsx**), simple tab-delimited (**.txt**) or comma-separated files (**.csv**).
+The widget reads data from Excel (**.xlsx**), simple tab-delimited (**.txt**), comma-separated files (**.csv**) or URLs.

 .. figure:: images/File-stamped.png

-1. Browse for a data file.
-2. Browse through previously opened data files, or load any of the sample ones.
+1. Browse through previously opened data files, or load any of the sample ones.
+2. Browse for a data file.
 3. Reloads currently selected data file.
+4. Insert data from URL adresses, including data from Google Sheets.
-4. Information on the loaded data set: data set size, number and types of data features.
+5. Information on the loaded data set: data set size, number and types of data features.
-5. Allows you to distinguish between columns with the same name across files (otherwise columns with the same name will be considered as the same attribute).
+6. Additional information on the features in the data set.
+Features can be edited by double-clicking on them.
+The user can change the attribute names, select the type of variable per each attribute (*Continuous*, *Nominal*, *String*, *Datetime*), and choose how to further define the attributes (as *Features*, *Targets* or *Meta*).
+The user can also decide to ignore an attribute.
+7. Browse documentation data sets.
+8. Produce a report.

 Example
 -------